Symplectic Weiss calculi: Weiss calculus and groupoid cores

 \section{Weiss calculus and groupoid cores}

 Given a monoidal groupoid, Quillen's bracket construction provides a small category, for details see for example,~\cite{Grayson} or~\cite[\S1]{RWW}.
-In this section we observe that the indexing categories (i.e., the categories of vector spaces) which govern the many variants of Weiss calculus are naturally of this form.
+In this section we observe that the indexing categories (i.e., the categories of vector spaces) which govern the many variants of Weiss calculus are naturally of this form, a relationship that the second author first learned from O. Randal-Williams.
 From this observation we show that Weiss calculus is completely determined by the homotopy type of the groupoid core of the indexing category.